 Gas Metal Arc Welding classroom theory and skills training in the lab will allow the student to attain an acceptable level of welding skills.
 This course is designed to provide the student with a technical understanding of wire welding processes, equipment set up, metal transfers, and shielding gases.
 The development of welding procedures to successfully weld various types and thickness of structural steels are stressed.
-Students will weld fillet weld in all positions.
+Students will perform fillet welds in all positions.

-WDM 104 FABRICATION I
+FABRICATION I